The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Information about having a child through a surrogate mother.

-Find out about appealing a planning authority's decision about hazardous substances consents or notices.
+Find out about appealing a planning authority's decision about hazardous substances contravention notices.

 Emotional help and practical advice after a divorce or separation, includes counselling and divorce support groups.